Download your Gold Card Application | Houston Gold Card

 - Death certificate for previous household members

-- School documents or insurance documents showing names of both parent and child
+- School documents or insurance documents showing the names of both parent and child

 - Birth fact record or hospital armband for infants less than 90 days old